zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

-zhmc_partition_aap_current_processing_weight            C     G     Current zAAP processing weight for the active partition in shared mode zhmc_partition_aap_initial_processing_weight_is_capped  C     G     Boolean indicating whether the initial zAAP processing weight is capped (0=false, 1=true) zhmc_partition_aap_current_processing_weight_is_capped  C     G     Boolean indicating whether the current zAAP processing weight is capped (0=false, 1=true) zhmc_partition_cbp_processor_count_is_capped            C     G     Boolean indicating whether absolute capping is enabled for CBP processors (0=false, 1=true) zhmc_partition_cbp_processor_count_cap                  C     G     Maximum number of CBP processors that can be used if absolute capping is enabled, else 0 zhmc_partition_cbp_initial_processing_weight            C     G     Initial CBP processing weight for the active partition in shared mode zhmc_partition_cbp_minimum_processing_weight            C     G     Minimum CBP processing weight for the active partition in shared mode zhmc_partition_cbp_maximum_processing_weight            C     G     Maximum CBP processing weight for the active partition in shared mode zhmc_partition_cbp_current_processing_weight            C     G     Current CBP processing weight for the active partition in shared mode zhmc_partition_cbp_initial_processing_weight_is_capped  C     G     Boolean indicating whether the initial CBP processing weight is capped (0=false, 1=true) zhmc_partition_cbp_current_processing_weight_is_capped  C     G     Boolean indicating whether the current CBP processing weight is capped (0=false, 1=true) zhmc_partition_initial_memory_mib                       D     G     Initial amount of memory allocated to the partition when it becomes active, in MiB zhmc_partition_reserved_memory_mib                      D     G     Amount of reserved memory (maximum memory minus initial memory), in MiB zhmc_partition_maximum_memory_mib                       D     G     Maximum amount of memory to which the OS can increase, in MiB
+zhmc_partition_aap_current_processing_weight            C     G     Current zAAP processing weight for the active partition in shared mode zhmc_partition_aap_initial_processing_weight_is_capped  C     G     Boolean indicating whether the initial zAAP processing weight is capped (0=false, 1=true) zhmc_partition_aap_current_processing_weight_is_capped  C     G     Boolean indicating whether the current zAAP processing weight is capped (0=false, 1=true) zhmc_partition_cbp_processor_count_is_capped            C     G     Boolean indicating whether absolute capping is enabled for CBP processors (0=false, 1=true); only for z14-z15 zhmc_partition_cbp_processor_count_cap                  C     G     Maximum number of CBP processors that can be used if absolute capping is enabled, else 0; only for z14-z15 zhmc_partition_cbp_initial_processing_weight            C     G     Initial CBP processing weight for the active partition in shared mode; only for z14-z15 zhmc_partition_cbp_minimum_processing_weight            C     G     Minimum CBP processing weight for the active partition in shared mode; only for z14-z15 zhmc_partition_cbp_maximum_processing_weight            C     G     Maximum CBP processing weight for the active partition in shared mode; only for z14-z15 zhmc_partition_cbp_current_processing_weight            C     G     Current CBP processing weight for the active partition in shared mode; only for z14-z15 zhmc_partition_cbp_initial_processing_weight_is_capped  C     G     Boolean indicating whether the initial CBP processing weight is capped (0=false, 1=true); only for z14-z15 zhmc_partition_cbp_current_processing_weight_is_capped  C     G     Boolean indicating whether the current CBP processing weight is capped (0=false, 1=true); only for z14-z15 zhmc_partition_initial_memory_mib                       D     G     Initial amount of memory allocated to the partition when it becomes active, in MiB zhmc_partition_reserved_memory_mib                      D     G     Amount of reserved memory (maximum memory minus initial memory), in MiB zhmc_partition_maximum_memory_mib                       D     G     Maximum amount of memory to which the OS can increase, in MiB